How to Use Policy Attributes, Modes, and Actions in AnySecura | User Guide

 Time Specifies when the policy is active.
 By default, it applies all day.
 Administrators can choose a predefined time type (configured in Category Management → Time Types) or define a custom time range directly.

-Mode Determines the action taken when policy conditions are met: Deny, Allow, Ignore, or No Action.
+Mode Determines the action taken when policy conditions are met: Block, Allow, Ignore, or No Action.
 (See section on modes for details.)

 Action Specifies additional responses triggered with the policy, including Alert, Warning, or Computer Lock.
 These can be applied individually or in combination.
 (See section on actions for details.)